Our experts tested out PrivacyGuard and here's how well it worked.

 - Public records

-We’ll talk more about what subscription gets you what feature in a little bit, but this covers all of PrivacyGuard’s offerings, which is totally comprehensive when compared to other identity monitoring services.
+We’ll talk more about what subscription gets you what features in a little bit, but this covers all of PrivacyGuard’s offerings, which is totally comprehensive when compared to other identity monitoring services.
 You’ll get alerted of any changes or updates via email or SMS notifications, and if your identity is stolen, you could be liable for up to $1 million in reimbursements, plus help from a dedicated ID fraud resolution agent as well as online fraud assistance.

 If you want the most protection, PrivacyGuard offers even more features like: